 Now that you have a domain name, you’ll need web hosting.
 Purchasing web hosting means that you are renting space on a fast computer with a fast internet connection so that you can easily serve your website to the world.

 Web hosting for a small site runs anywhere from about $5 to $20 per month.
-My favorite host, and the one I use, is Site5.
-They cost about $7/month and have excellent support.
-Natalie uses HostGator, which is another fine option, and costs roughly the same amount.
+My favorite host, and the one I use, is NameCheap and I am on their Virtual Private Network plan, but their basic hosting starts from $4.95 per month.

 Both use a tool called Fantastico, which makes installing WordPress (a free website management tool we’re going to use) very easy.
 So if you decide to use a different host, make sure they have Fantastico.